SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

     10. Let's now add another job that calls the script we just wrote.
 It needs to:

-        * Setup the correct environment variables
+        * Set the correct environment variables
         * Checkout the code
         * Setup Python
         * Install dependencies